LibrariesWest/reporting-solution/README.md

 ### Install the Symphony custom report

-Symphony allows for custom report development as laid out in SirsiDynix API and Developer training materials.
+Symphony allows for custom report development, as described in SirsiDynix API and Developer training materials.

-This project includes a single file in the sym_scripts directory which will need to be installed as a custom report.
-This can be run as often as is necessary for reporting requirements.
-The suggestion is to run this once every day (overnight).

 ### Necessary files and folders